The-w0rst/grimmbot/README.md

    (set `OPENAI_API_KEY` to enable ChatGPT features).
 You can rerun the installer any time to update the configuration.
 See [`config/README.md`](config/README.md) for a line-by-line explanation.
+   If you merely wish to update `setup.env` without reinstalling packages you can run `python configure.py` instead.
 4. Launch a bot of your choice:

    ```bash